MeerModii/YWCC307/README.md

-This is a readme file for the YWCC 307 Course main branch
+This is a readme file for the YWCC 307 Course dev branch